HannaHojaiji/EE-209AS/README.md

 ## Materials needed
 1) For the first stage: two Android phones or an android phone and a smartwatch (one as a receiver and master device, the other as a passive sensor array with NFC connection)
 2) After setting up this connection, we can utilize a passive NFC tag as a local (and physical) key identifier.
+3) If a simple sensor system is needed, we can build one by using arduino, sensor module, and wifi module.

 ## Timeline for the project
 Week 3-4: Develop the android application to generate the NFC code and authentication.
 Program phone/watch to colelct sensor data and establish connection.